apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

 ## Context

-James powers the JMAP protocol.

-A user willing to use a webmail will end up doing the following operations:
+A user willing to use a webmail powered by the JMAP protocol will end up doing the following operations:
  - `Mailbox/get` to retrieve the mailboxes.
 This call is resolved against metadata stored in Cassandra.
  - `Email/query` to retrieve the list of emails.
-This call is nowadays resolved on ElasticSearch.
+This call is nowadays resolved on ElasticSearch for Email search after a right resolution pass against Cassandra.
  - `Email/get` to retrieve various levels of details.
-Depending of requested properties, this is either resolved on Cassandra alone or on ElasticSearch.
+Depending of requested properties, this is either resolved on Cassandra alone or on ObjectStorage.

 So, ElasticSearch is queried on every JMAP interaction.
 Administrators thus need to enforce availability and good performance for this component.